 Bottom line: Nikwax products are reliable options that you can use to waterproof your tent or protect it from the sun.
 They’re a legacy brand that campers have relied on for years, and they always deliver quality.

-How To Choose The Best Waterproof Tent Spray
+How To Choose The Best Hydrophobic Spray for Your Tent

 As with anything else, what makes a great waterproofing spray for tent fabrics is mostly up to a matter of personal preference, and what works for your lifestyle.
 Before you begin the process, ask yourself a few fundamental questions.